FAQ

 Does Bower support liftplan drafting?

 Yes.
-Bower supports both tieup+treadling and liftplan workflows, and can convert between those representations inside the editor.
+Bower supports both tieup and liftplan workflows, and can convert between those representations inside the editor.
+Perfect for your table loom and dobby loom needs!

 Does Bower support profile drafting?

-Yes, but profile drafting is currently behind the Experiment button.
-When enabled, a Profile section appears below Loom Setup and lets you work with built-in unit weave structures such as Summer and Winter, Bronson lace, Huck lace, Halvdräll, turned twill blocks, and multishaft overshot variants.
+Yes.
+Profile drafting lets you work with block substitution using built-in unit weave structures including Summer and Winter, Atwater-Bronson lace, Huck lace, Halvdräll, turned twill blocks, and multishaft overshot variants.
+This feature requires a license.

 Can I export print-ready output?